By Anthony Capkun

 June 5, 2017 – Ontario’s Attorney General Yasir Naqvi finally introduced legislation that would, if passed, modernize the lien and holdback process, introduce rules to ensure construction workers get paid in a timely manner, and make the dispute resolution process faster and simpler.

-ALSO: Check out our interview with Bruce Reynolds and Sharon Vogel, authors of “Striking the Balance: Expert Review of Ontario’s Construction Lien Act”.
+READ OUR INTERVIEW with Bruce Reynolds and Sharon Vogel, authors of “Striking the Balance: Expert Review of Ontario’s Construction Lien Act”.

 According to Prompt Payment Ontario (PPO), “Ontario is the first province in Canada to introduce prompt payment legislation, leading the way for other provinces across the country—and the federal government—to do the same”.